nautofon/ats-towns/CO/README.md

 Specifically, the following road sections in this state have so far not been searched for scenery towns.
-I'm working on it; ETA in April 2023.

-- **I-25** south of Denver and everything to the west of it
+Pull requests to add the missing towns are welcome.

-- **I-70** west of Denver and everything to the south of it
+- **I-70** btwn Grand Junction and Denver
 - **US 34** btwn Grand Lake and **I-25**
 - Fort Collins and vicinity